pnnl/dream_v3/README.md

 <h2 name="weight">3.4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Scenario Weighting</h2>
 <p>.
+The user may now choose to assign weights to each scenario manually, load a file containing the weight values associated with each scenario, or with an equation, in the Scenario Weighting pane.
 This can be done with a simple weight equation that can use any combination of the following three variables:</p>
 <ul>
 <li><em>v </em>&ndash; maximum volume of aquifer degraded,</li>
 <li><em>a </em>&ndash; user defined weights for <em>Variable A</em>, and</li>